kchinzei/kch-rgbw-lib/docs/RGBWLED.md

 ### Alpha

 Some member functions of `RGBWLED` use `alpha: number[]` as in/output.
-`alpha[]` is a set of brightness of each LED.
+`alpha[]` is a set of brightness of each component LED.
-Therefor length of `alpha[]` should always match to number of LEDs.
+Therefor length of `alpha[]` should always match to number of component LEDs.

 ### Gamut contour

 Range of color represented by a set of color source is called **(color) gamut**.
 `RGBWLED` assumes there are at least three different colors that forms a triangle gamut.
-By adding LEDs of different colors, the gamut can be extended.
+By adding color soources, the gamut can be extended.
-`RGBWLED` maintains an array of colors that form the gamut, **gamut contour**.
+`RGBWLED` maintains an array of component LEDs that form the gamut, **gamut contour**.

 You can construct a gamut contour using `makeGamutContour()`.

 To test if a color is within the gamut, you can use `isInGamut(c: CSpace)`.
 You can fit a color inside the gamut contour using `fit2Gamut(c: CSpace)`.
-About those functions, see [WaveLength.md](https://github.com/kchinzei/kch-rgbw-lib/#README.md).
+About those functions, see [WaveLength.md](./WaveLength.md).

 ## Constructors

 ### `new RGBWLED(name: string, lList: LEDChip[])`

-A new `RGBWLED` from an array of `LEDChip`, `lList`.
+A new `RGBWLED` from an array of component `LEDChip`.
 `lList` is shallow-copied.
-If number of LEDs or number of different colors is less than 3, it throws an exception.
+If number of component LEDs or number of different colors is less than 3, it throws an exception.
-Due to limitation of solver, some node/C++ environment has limitation of number of LEDs less than 5.
+Due to limitation of solver, some node/C++ environment has limitation of number of component LEDs less than 5.

-After initialization, `RGBWLED` is turned off (all LEDs off) while its color is set to 'all LED on'.
-Before using `RGBWLED` you must set an initial color using `setColorAsync()`.
+After initialization, `RGBWLED` is turned off (all component LEDs off) while its color is set to 'all LED on'.
+Before using `RGBWLED` you must set an initial color using `setColorAsync()` or `setAlpha()`.

 ### Getter